lorenzocaputi/Projects/SSIM/README.txt

 In this folder I'll post the 3 scripts we made to answer these questions.

-We used pandas, scikit-image, matplotlib and we worked with the Remini API (Remini is an AI upscaling service which, spoiler alert, resulted as the best one)
+We used pandas, scikit-image, matplotlib and we worked with the Remini API

 Hope you enjoy the code :)